-First, What Is a Moisture Barrier?
+What Is a Skin Barrier?

-If you don’t know what a moisture barrier is, it’s exactly what it sounds like: a shield for your skin.
-As the outermost layer of your skin, the barrier protects it from external assaults that can wreak havoc.
+Essentially, your skin barrier serves two important purposes.
 “The outermost layer of our skin, called the stratum corneum, serves as a barrier to loss of body water,” says Dr. Eyde.
 “Not only is it a barrier to the outflow of water, but it also serves as protection against the entry of perils such as bacteria and allergens from the environment.”

 How to Tell If Your Skin Barrier Is Damaged

-How to Strengthen Your Skin Barrier
+How to Repair a Damaged Skin Barrier

-If you suspect that your skin barrier has been damaged — or you simply want to keep it from getting to that point — there are a few things you can do.
-In order to obtain strong barrier function, Dr. Eyde suggests taking steps to restore balance.
+If you suspect that your skin barrier has been damaged, there are a few things you can do.
+In order to achieve a strong, healthy barrier, Dr. Eyde suggests taking steps to restore balance.
 “Begin by washing the skin only twice daily with lukewarm water and reducing exfoliation to once a week with a gentle product,” she says.
-“And protect the skin daily with a broad-spectrum sunscreen.”
-Broad-spectrum SPF 30 or higher can help shield your skin from the sun’s harmful UV rays, so be sure to apply liberally prior to heading outdoors and reapply at least every two hours — even if it’s a cloudy day.
+“Protect the skin daily with a broad-spectrum sunscreen.”
+Broad-spectrum SPF 30 or higher can help shield your skin from the sun’s harmful UV rays, so be sure to apply it liberally prior to heading outdoors and reapply at least every two hours(yes, even if it’s a cloudy day).

-In addition to tweaking your skincare routine, Dr. Eyde advises increasing your water intake, eliminating smoking and excess alcohol consumption to help restore hydration.
+Besides tweaking your skincare routine, Dr. Eyde advises increasing your water intake, eliminating smoking and excess alcohol consumption to help restore hydration.